entiendoNull/expo-modules-london-2025-workshop/module-5.md

     var body: some View {
         if #available(iOS 13.0, *) {
-            Picker("", selection: Binding(
+            // The first parameter to `Picker` is a label, as an exercise you could try and expose this as a prop
+            // The second parameter binds the selected option prop to this component with a getter and setter Picker("", selection: Binding(
                 get: { props.selectedIndex ??
 0 },
                 set: { newValue in